pudly/schmopera-hugo/content/articles/hot-topics-singers-who-scoop.md

 date = "2015-12-10T22:28:00+00:00"
 lastmod = "2017-03-25T12:23:00+00:00"
 publishDate = "2015-12-12T14:00:00+00:00"
-slug = "hot-topics-singers-who-scoop"
-title = "Hot topics: singers who scoop"
+short_description = "Recently, one of our readers posed a question about that particular vocal technique, commonly (and charmingly) known as \"scooping\".
+When a singer scoops up to a note, it means they start making sound on a pitch that's below the one they mean to sing.
+Pop singers do a similar thing, but usually with less vibrato.
+It's a stylistic choice, and it's often on a conscious decision by the singer." slug = "hot-topics-singers-who-scoop" title = "Hot topics: singers who scoop"
 +++